 - If you accidentally apply the glue where you don’t want it, there’s no way to remove it as it will immediately start dissolving the plastic.
 However, you can repair the damage with a bit of a filler and sandpaper.
 Clear parts can also be saved if you sand the damage down and then polish the part back to its original clearness.
 Fine grade sandpapers and polishing compounds are your best friends in this case.

 - If the parts are refusing to stay glued together, make sure the surface is clean.

 - When you are gluing together parts that have already been painted (typical for aircraft cockpits), make sure to scrape the paint from the mating surfaces.
 Failing to do so will often result in a weak bond.

 - Never ever use CA glue for clear parts such as windscreens and canopies.
 When the CA glue sets, it releases some sort of a white residue that will ruin your clear parts making them foggy.
 Sure, the white fogging can be polished back, however, it’s better to avoid it by using glues that are more appropriate for the task at hand.
 For example, PVA glue can safely be used to glue clear parts of models.

-- If you are using cement which has a built-in brush in the cap, don’t use the brush when gluing parts that have already been painted.
+- If you are using cement that has a built-in brush in the cap, don’t use the brush when gluing parts that have already been painted.
 If you do so, you will most likely get some paint on the brush tip and it will, in turn, get transferred into the rest of the glue in the jar.
 Over time, this can cause deterioration of the glue’s adhesive or welding properties.

 Glues of any type are usually not good for your health or for your surroundings.